scgbckbone/python-secp256k1/CONTRIBUTING.md

 Contributions are made to this repo via Issues and Pull Requests (PRs).
 A few general guidelines that cover both:

 - To report security vulnerabilities in `secp256k1` go [here](https://github.com/bitcoin-core/secp256k1/blob/master/SECURITY.md).
-- To report security vulnerabilities in `pysecp256k1` send email to virgovica@gmail.com.
+- To report security vulnerabilities in `pysecp256k1` send email to scgbckbone@proton.me.
 Following key 35B41FB07EFCCF36A1EA89D3A940F7604E73741B may be used to communicate sensitive information.
 - Search for existing Issues and PRs before creating your own.

 ### Issues